venkatesh5650/hrms-app/README.md

 - Employees have read-only access to their own data
 - Every action is logged for compliance and traceability

-This project demonstrates production-grade engineering practices, not just CRUD operations.
+This project demonstrates production-style engineering practices beyond basic CRUD operations.

 ### 🎯 Key Highlights